 - Highways: 130 km/h.

 Cycling as a means of transportation is pretty common in parts of Czechia, particularly in South Bohemia.

 Yes, the Czech Republic is among the safest destinations in the world for both locals and tourists.
+Prague in particular is one of the safest cities for tourists and Expats.
 The crime rate is comparatively low across the country.
 That said, as with anywhere in Europe, you need to be aware of local con artists or pickpockets, especially in the larger cities.

 Happily, the Czech Republic has experienced a recent decline in road accidents due to its strict no-tolerance policy for drink-driving.